elizabethekedoro/Gophish-Windows-Setup-Guide/README.md

 - Password: Your unique 16-character generated password displayed in your terminal.
 - Gophish Server URL: https://127.0.0.1:3333.

-Copy and save these credentials in your Notepad.
+Copy and save these credentials in your Notepad or write them down.

 <br />